MarkNisarg/proof-buddy/README.md

 1. Now that you have succesfully created the "credentials" and "client" in Google Cloud, its time to make changes in your '/server/.env' file.
 The next few steps will detail how to do this:

 2. Follow the below format to edit your '/server/.env' file:

+Note: Do not remove anything from the .env file that was already present, but rather simply append the information starting from 'Email Configurations'.

 ```
 # Database configurations.